Diary of a Network Geek

 Review: Rainbows End

-Filed under: Criticism, Marginalia, and Notes,GUI Center,News and Current Events,Review,Things to Read — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:44 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,GUI Center,News and Current Events,Review,Things to Read — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:44 am for you boring, normal people.

 I finished Rainbows End by Vernor Vinge last week.